slopshoporderulvales606/lm2011-replication/DATA.md

 | `Loughran-McDonald_EDGAR_MasterIndexAnalysis_1993-2024.xlsx` | Filing tabulations (reference) |
 | Documentation PDF for the Master Dictionary | Reference (link from the SRAF site) |

 The Master Dictionary is the canonical Loughran-McDonald list of ~86,553 words with per-word `Negative / Positive / Uncertainty / Litigious / StrongModal / WeakModal / Constraining` flags.
-Our `N_Negative` counts tokens whose `Negative ≠ 0` (the integer is the year of inclusion).
+My `N_Negative` counts tokens whose `Negative ≠ 0` (the integer is the year of inclusion).

 ---